-- staff should not assume a colleague or another professional is making a referral.
-It is the duty of the designated lead to take action and ensure information is shared in order to keep a child safe. - in addition, our school will ensure that all staff, including volunteers and governors, know how to contact MASH in the unlikely event that the DSL or deputy are not available.
-This will also be the case where any member of staff is concerned that the DSL or deputy is not taking concerns seriously. - in addition we encourage all members of staff, including volunteers and governors to recognise and respond to safeguarding concerns which occur in the community and are nothing to do with school in the appropriate manner to by contacting MASH or the NSPCC.
+- 1. Staff should not assume a colleague or another professional from another organisation is making a referral.
+It is the duty of the Designated Safeguarding Lead to take action and ensure information is shared in order to keep a child safe. - 2.
+In addition, our school will ensure that all staff, including volunteers and governors, will have confidence and know how to contact MASH in the unlikely event that the DSL or deputy are not available.
+This will also be the case where any member of staff is concerned that the DSL or deputy is not taking concerns seriously. - In addition, we encourage all members of staff, including volunteers and governors to recognise and respond to safeguarding concerns which occur in the community and are nothing to do with school in the appropriate manner to by contacting MASH or the NSPCC.

-7.5 Early Help
+7.5 Integrated Prevention & Early Help (IPEH)

-Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who:
+Any child may benefit from Early Help, but all school and college staff should be particularly alert to the potential need for Early Help for a child who:

-- is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups;
+- is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan);

-- is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - Is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is a privately fostered child.
+- is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - Is frequently missing/goes missing from care or from home or from school. - is misusing drugs or alcohol themselves; - Is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - Is a privately fostered child.